PeteCookson/Wicka/README.md

     KEY: AWS_SECRET_ACCESS_KEY, VALUE: "AWS secret access key"
     KEY: USE_AWS, VALUE: "True"
     ```
-- Login to Heroku in the CLI and temporarity disable collectstatic, with the following command:
+- Login to Render in the CLI and temporarity disable collectstatic, with the following command:
     ```
-    heroku config:set DISABLE_COLLECTSTATIC=1 --app wicka
+    render config:set DISABLE_COLLECTSTATIC=1 --app wicka
     ```
-- Add your Heroku app and local host to allowed hosts in `settings.py.`
+- Add your Render app and local host to allowed hosts in `settings.py.`
-- Push to Github, and then to Heroku master.
+- Push to Github, and then to Render master.
-- In Heroku, go to the 'Deploy' tab.
+- In Render, go to the 'Deploy' tab.
 In the section 'Deployment Method' click on 'Github - Connect to Github'.
 Make sure your Github profile is displayed.
 Add the repository name and click on 'Search'.
-After Heroku has found the repository, click on 'Connect'.
-This will connect your Heroku app to your GitHub repository.
+After Render has found the repository, click on 'Connect'.
+This will connect your Render app to your GitHub repository.
 Click 'Enable automatic deploys'.
-Your code will automatically be deployed to Heroku as well.
+Your code will automatically be deployed to Render as well.

 ### **AWS (Amazon Web Services)**
 Create an account with [AWS](www.aws.amazon.com), follow the steps and sign in.